 3. Don't drink and pierce

-We're not suggesting that everyone with a genital piercing had it done under the influence of a few pints, but getting a piercing like that on a drunken whim is extremely dangerous.
+We're not suggesting that everyone with regrettable piercings have it done under the influence of a few pints, but getting a piercing on a drunken whim is extremely dangerous.
 Alcohol thins the blood, making you bleed more, and impairs your judgement, which means you might end up with a stud or bar through something you hadn't previously considered.

 4. Word of mouth is king